SEEKING THE EVERLASTING GOSPEL

 Here we have, during the times of the Kings, a lying spirit asking permission of God to do some damage to some prophets.
 God gave his permission.
 Yet, notice what happens next:

 Now therefore, behold, the LORD hath put a lying spirit in the mouth of all these thy prophets, and the LORD hath spoken evil concerning thee.

-Notice that it said that the Lord Himself put the lying spirit in the mouths of the prophets − Could that really have been God's plan the whole time in that situation, and not necessarily the idea of the lying spirit?
+Notice that it said that the Lord Himself put the lying spirit in the mouths of the prophets − Could that have been God's plan the whole time, and not necessarily the idea of the lying spirit?

 1 Samuel 16:14